alvinng4/grav_sim/5_steps_to_n_body_simulation/step1.md

 In this step, we will set up the required python environment and implement some basic functions to be used in the following steps.

-First of all, make sure you have Python 3.9 or later installed.
+First of all, make sure you have Python 3 installed (to be safe, I recommend Python 3.9 or later).
 You can check the installation by running the following command in your terminal:
 ```
 python --version